JeffESchmitz/UdacityCapstoneReadme/README.md

  - Rental Account History
 - Favorites is a view allowing the user to view a list of all of stored favorite stations.
 - While on the Favorites view, users can remove a favorite by swiping left on the specified row.
-- Also, tapping on a specifice Favorite map view will launch the iOS Map application allowing the user to map directions and see what businesses are around their chosen station.
+- Also, tapping on a specific Favorite map view will launch the iOS Map application allowing the user to map directions and see what businesses are around their chosen station.
 - Rental History is a view that will open up a new screen allowing the user to enter their HubWay credentials and access their HubWay account details.